lepture/authlib/docs/flask/oauth2.rst

         And understand how OAuth 2.0 works.
 Authlib has all built-in grant types for you.

-In this section, we will learn how to create an OAuth 2.0 server in Flask.
+This section is not a step by step guide on how to create an OAuth 2.0 server in Flask.
+Instead, we will learn how the Flask implementation works, some technical details of an OAuth 2.0 provider.

+We have provided an official example guide on GitHub.
+Checkout the source code and tutorial:
+`example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_.

-An OAuth 2.0 provider contains two servers:
+At the very beginning, we need to know that OAuth 2.0 provider contains two type of servers:

 - Authorization Server: to issue access tokens
-- Resources Server: to serve your users' resources
+- Resources Servers: to serve your users' resources

-Checkout the step by step tutorial:
-`example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_.
+They can be the same server, or different servers.
+For instance, if you are a big company, your account system may be separated from other servers.
+The authorization server is some sort of the account system, and you may have many resources servers, each resource server serves a certain type of resources, like users' photos, posts and etc.

 .. important::